 A complete detached railway carriage holiday home and direct access to the famous coastal footpath.
 Direct access down into the sea!

 Usually little as there is a keysafe so late arrivals OK.
-Local housekeeper and property manager.
+Local housekeeper and property manager in the village.

 (website hidden) the Ceredigion coastal footpath and you'll see why I love it!
-Location between two of UK's best sandy, Blue-Flag beaches.
+Location between two of UK's best sandy, Blue-Flag beaches - Aberporth and Tresaith.

 You can get there by train to Carmarthen then bus to Aberporth (or via Newcastle Emlyn).
 Car useful too.